 Surface-mounted LED art framing projectors are just as capable as in-ceiling projectors, built with the same lighting and optics technology.
 They can be used in various art displays, from residential to professional, and with LED technology, they are efficient and reliable.

-Phantom’s Surface Mount (SML) Series come with a couple advantages.
+Phantom’s Surface Mount (SML) Series Projectors come with a couple advantages.
 For example:

-Phantom’s other projector housings offer cost effectiveness and a simple installation, too, but the SML Series stands out in both regards.
-The impact the SML Series brings, though, goes beyond saving money and time.
+Phantom’s other projector housings, such as the remodeler housing offer cost effectiveness and a simple installation method.
+The impact brought by the SML Series projector goes beyond saving money and time.

 1. A powerful light engine – Phantom’s SML Series is built with Cree’s XHP70 high performance LED light engine.
 When properly binned, the XHP70 can output 150 lumens per watt, making it one of the most efficient and brilliant lights available.
 It can achieve this excellent efficiency and output without an increase in physical footprint, too, so it can be used in settings where space is at a premium.
 Put it all together, and it’s clear the XHP70 is the right choice for optical framing projectors.